-Development and revitalization strategies for traditional markets in Bali
+Development and Revitalization Strategies for Traditional Markets in Bali

-I. Gusti Ayu Ketut Giantari, Ida Bagus Ketut Surya and Ni Nyoman Kerti Yasa Department of Management, University of Udayana, Denpasar, Indonesia, and Ida Bagus Anom Yasa

-Department of Accounting, Bali State Polytechnic, Denpasar, Indonesia
+I Gusti Ayu Ketut Giantari1, Ida Bagus Ketut Surya1, Ni Nyoman Kerti Yasa1, Ida Bagus Anom Yasa2 Department of Management, University of Udayana, Denpasar, Indonesia Department of Accounting, Bali State Polytechnic, Denpasar, Indonesia

-Abstract
+Abstract:

-Purpose - The purpose of this paper is to find out: strengths/weaknesses, environmental opportunities/ threats encountered by traditional market; traditional market business position; and a proper business strategy to be applied by traditional market and its implication on the marketing strategy.
+Purpose - The objectives of this research are to find out: 1) strengths/weaknesses, environmental opportunities/threats encountered by traditional market; 2) traditional market business position; 3) proper business strategy to be applied by traditional market and its implication on marketing strategy.

-Design/methodology/approach - The population in this research was policy makers in Bali Province, in relation to the development and revitalization planning of traditional market, and traders doing their activity in a traditional market.
-The data analysis used internal and external strategic factor matrix (IE).
+Design/methodology/approach - The population in this research was policy makers in Bali Province, in relation to the development and revitalization planning of traditional market, and traders doing their activity in traditional market.
+The data analysis used Internal and External Strategic Factor Matrix (IE).

-Findings - Key external strategic variables that pose both current and future threats are information technology, bargaining power with buyers and competitors.
-The key internal strategic variables which are included both present and future strengths are product quality, product variety offered, uniqueness of products offered, affordable product prices, bargaining process, strategic market location, service speed and vast parking lot.
-Based on the business position of the present Denpasar traditional market which is in quadrant V, while in the future it will be in quadrant II, the strategy properly applied is the proper competition strategy to be grown and built.
+Findings - Key external strategic variables that pose both current and future threats are information technology, bargaining power with buyers, and competitors.
+The key internal strategic variables which are included both present and future strengths are product quality, product variety offered, uniqueness of products offered, affordable product prices, bargaining process, strategic market location service speed, and vast parking lot.
+Based on the business position of present Denpasar traditional market which is in quadrant V, while in the future it will be in quadrant II, thus the strategy properly applied is the proper competition strategy to be grown and built.

-Research limitations/implications - The research was only conducted to traditional markets in Bali, thus it cannot be generalized to wider areas, and this research used the survey method where the data collection process was done in a certain point of time or cross-section, whilst the environment would experience extra quick changes.
+Implication and Limitations: a) the research was only conducted to traditional markets in Bali, thus it cannot be generalized to wider areas, and b) this research used survey method where the data collection process was done in a certain point of time or cross section, whilst the environment would experience extra quick changes.
 Therefore, it is important to do this research in the future.

-Originality/value - The originality for this paper shows the comprehensively development strategies, revitalization strategies in traditional market, by using strength weakness opportunity threat and IE matrix analysis, and research location which is conducted in Bali that has different tourist condition and potentials from other regions.
+Originality/value - The originality for this paper shows the comprehensively Development Strategies, Revitalization Strategies in Traditional Market, by using SWOT and IE Matrix Analysis, and research location which is conducted in Bali that has different tourist condition and potentials from other regions.